lee2sman/archiving-artist-spaces/devlog.md

 The HASTAC [workshop](https://sched.co/1LeVA) for Archiving Artist-Run Spaces will be held 2023-06-10 15:30 - 17:00.

-Completed design draft for the Archiving Artist Spaces site where you are likely reading this currently.
-Previously I was using markdown files served with GitHub pages.
-I'm still using GitHub pages to hostN but now I'm using pandoc with a shell script wrapper I wrote that does the rendering, adds metadata, header and footer.
-The site was built with classless CSS and is being hosted via GitHub pages.
-The archives page is a gallery page inspired by brutalist websites that I coded with flexbox and added media queries to make it responsive.
-Will continue to refine and update the site.
+Completed design for the Archiving Artist Spaces site where you are likely reading this currently.
+Technical description follows: The site is a custom static site generator I built using pandoc to render markdown to html with a classless stylesheet.
+I'm using (fish) shell for the scripting and created custom templates in pandoc.
+No javascript is used.
+The site is hosted with GitHub pages.
+Even the gallery page of archives is built with classless css though use of divs.
+A goal is that someone with basic web design knowledge could write their own website just as text, markdown converted to HTML and drop my stylesheets in to render a nice website and image galleries.
+In practice, there's slightly more knowledge required currently to hook their pages up but I can document or try to automate it further for folks.

 ### 2023-06-05